Creating a Model of Your Event-Driven Architecture

 If an issue needs to be fixed with an event or with an application that publishes it or subscribes to it, the event path appears as a dashed line.

+You likely noticed in the graph that some events display as solid circles that are connected to applications with solid lines and others display as hollow circles connected to applications with dashed lines.
 The hollow circles represent events that don't have a publisher included in the modeled event mesh.
 The dotted lines represents subscriptions to events with no publisher.
-Let's fix the problem by adding a publisher.
+Let's fix the problem for some of the events by adding a publisher.

 1. Click the Order Created event in the graph.
 The event is selected in both the graph and the Events list.